open-telemetry/opentelemetry-specification/specification/api-propagators.md

 ### Extract

-Extracts the value from upstream.
-For example, as http headers.
+Extracts the value from an incoming request.
+For example, as HTTP headers.
 The extracted value will be stored in the specified `Context`.

 If the value could not be parsed, the underlying implementation will decide to return an